segmentio/segment-docs/src/partners/enable-with-segment.md

 Segment Workspace Owners authorize your App on their workspace using a web-based authorization flow, exactly like OAuth.
 When authorized, Segment creates an **App Install** on the workspace.

 Therefore, the token returned by Segment isn't tied to a user – it's tied to an App Install.
-That’s why we call it an Install Token.
+That's why we call it an Install Token.

 ## Setup Guide